 - Promotion of your venue and links to your website from our website.

-Please be aware that there is a non-refundable fee of £100 for the initial suitability assessment.
-If the premise then goes on to apply for a licence we will treat this £100 as a deposit of the fee.
+There is a non-refundable fee of £100 for the initial suitability assessment.
+If the you then apply for a licence this will be treated as a deposit and deducted from the licence fee of £1900.

 To hold a civil ceremony at premises in Warwickshire, the premise must be approved by us.